List of Playboy Playmates of 2010: October

 Claire Sinclair (born May 25, 1991) is the Playboy Playmate of the Month for October 2010.
 Her centerfold was photographed by Stephen Wayda.
 She is also the 2011 Playmate of the Year.

 November

 Shera Bechard (born September 14, 1983) is the Playboy Playmate of the Month for November 2010.
 Her centerfold was photographed by Stephen Wayda.
 Bechard starred in the 2009 film Sweet Karma.
 Bechard became a resident of the United States in 2012 as a recipient of the EB-1 visa, also known as the Einstein visa, for workers with "extraordinary abilities".
-In April 2018, The Wall Street Journal reported she had an affair with married Republican fundraiser Elliott Broidy, got pregnant by him, aborted the fetus, and was paid $1.6 million in hush money to stay quiet.
-On July 6, 2018, she filed a lawsuit against Broidy and the attorney Michael Avenatti, in relation to the cessation of the settlement payments.
-Bechard has alleged in a complaint that Broidy was physically, sexually, and emotionally abusive of her, and that he exposed her to herpes.
-Broidy has denied the allegations.

 December

 Ashley Hobbs (born September 3, 1989) is the Playboy Playmate of the Month for December 2010.
 Her centerfold was photographed by Arny Freytag.